Marcus Gilbert (American football)

-Marcus Christopher Gilbert (born February 15, 1988) is a former American football offensive tackle who played in the National Football League (NFL) for 10 seasons.
-He played college football for the University of Florida, and was a member of a BCS National Championship team.
-He was drafted by the Pittsburgh Steelers in the second round of the 2011 NFL Draft and played for the Steelers for eight seasons.
+Marcus Christopher Gilbert (born February 15, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Florida Gators, and was a member of a BCS National Championship team.
+He was selected by the Pittsburgh Steelers in the second round of the 2011 NFL draft and played for the Steelers for eight seasons.
 Gilbert was also a member of the Arizona Cardinals for two seasons, although he never played a game for the team.